-In addition to the request outstanding from the previous fiscal year, CFMWS received 12 new privacy requests, for 13 requests in progress in 2018-2019.
-This represents a 100 percent increase compared with the previous reporting period.
-The majority of the requests received were for employment-related records.
+In addition to the request outstanding from the previous fiscal year, CFMWS received eight (8) new privacy requests, for a total of nine (9) requests in progress in 2019-2020.
+This represents a 33 percent decrease compared with the previous reporting period.

-Of the 13 requests in progress, 12 requests (92 percent) were completed in 2018-2019, representing a 140 percent increase compared with the previous reporting period.
-The remaining request (8 percent) was carried over to the next fiscal year.
-Chart I provides an overview of the volume of requests processed by CFMWS over the past two fiscal years.
+All of the nine (9) requests in progress were completed in 2019-2020.
+Chart I provides an overview of the volume of requests processed by CFMWS over the past three fiscal years.

-Chart I: Volume of Access to Information Requests
+Chart I - Volume of Access to Information Requests